jiechenmc/SBUNotes/Class/CSE220/(3) Little & Big Endian.md

 >Read **Left to Right ** or **Down Up**
 >**MSB** ... **LSB**
 >MSB will be stored before the LSB
+> The addresses are numbered like:
+> 0 1 2 3 4 5

 >Good for strings

 You want to read in a way where you get the **MSB first**.
 Hence why, Little Endian is right to left and Big Endian is left to right.